2003gichohiwaweru/simple_shell/README.md

-# simple_shell
+@simple_shell project

-our collaborative shell project
+This a collaborative project